AugustinCablant/AugustinCablant/README.md

 ⚡ My future projects :
 - a C++ project during my first semester
-- Statapp during the year
+- Statapp during the year (Statapp is an applied statistics project organised at ENSAE.
+This project takes place during the second year of ENSAE)

 Contact: augustin.cablant@ensae.fr